8 Confessions of an Introvert Living in a World Made for Extroverts

 Not only in German class, but also in my other modules that required an in-class presentation, I struggled.

 Taking tests, absorbing lectures, and writing essays came easily to me.
 And I often found myself thinking about the class material long after class was over.
-But as an introvert, I don’t do well when people’s full attention is on me.
+But as an extreme introvert who experiences social anxiety, I don’t do well when people’s full attention is on me.
 I hate people looking at me like that — all that attention simply overstimulates me.
-It makes me feel naked and vulnerable, and I just want to cry.
+It makes me feel naked and vulnerable.

-8. I’m an emotional person but I struggle to show it.
+8. I’m an emotional person but sometimes I struggle to show it.

 It isn’t easy being an introvert living in a world geared toward extroverts.
 But as I learn more about my introversion — and give myself permission to be myself — I’m finding ways to navigate this loud world nevertheless.
 And you can too, dear introvert.